fredericjacquet2/Finance-transfo-course/slides/5_Managing digital transformation.md

 ----

+> Stats from organisations panel 75% large groups / 25% SMEs
+> Source : Les Echos Executive, March 2019

-**Organisations having implemented digitalisation projects :**
+**Organisations having implemented digitalisation projects**
 - P2P process (56% of the panel), Data visualisaiton (39%), RPA (30%), R2R (23%)
 - Predictive analytics, IA or Blockchain : 4% of the panel (with 18% envisaging a predictive / IA project on a short-medium term)
 **Main issues mentioned :**
 - cultural transformation / change management
 - dealing with legacy IT / SW tools compared to new tech
 - ressources allocation & competence management
-*Organisations panel : 75% large groups, 25% SMEs
-*Source : Les Echos Executive, March 2019*

 ----